luisbermudez/Galactic-Chase/README.md

 <br>
 <br>
 <img id="greenLight" src="./images/levelSection.png" width="200px">
 This is the Levels section where you can select the 3 different level modes.
-You can also access the instructions in this section by clicking on the question mark on the top-right corner.
+You can also access the instructions in this section by clicking on the HOW TO PLAY button on the top-right corner.
 <br>
 <br>
 <br>